Dynamic Data Structures for $k$-Nearest Neighbor Queries: Preliminaries

 Let $F$ be a set of bivariate functions.
 We consider the arrangement of $F$ in $\mathbb{R}^3$.
 The \textit{level} of a point $q \in \mathbb{R}^3$ is defined as the number of functions in $F$ that pass strictly below $q$.
 The \textit{at most }$k$\textit{-level} $L_{\leq k}(F)$ is then the set of points in $\mathbb{R}^3$ that have level at most $k$.

 A \emph{$k$-shallow cutting} $\Lambda_k(F)$ of $F$ is a set of disjoint cells covering $L_{\leq k}(F)$, such that each cell intersects at most $O(k)$ functions~\cite{m-rph-92}.
 When $F$ is clear from the context we may write $\Lambda_k$ rather than $\Lambda_k(F)$.
-We are interested only in the case where the cells are \emph{(pseudo-)prisms}: constant-complexity regions that are bounded from above by a function, from the sides by vertical (with respect to the $z$-direction) planes, and unbounded from below.
+We are interested only in the case where the cells are \emph{(pseudo-)prisms}: constant-complexity regions that are bounded from above by a function in $F$, from the sides by vertical (with respect to the $z$-direction) surfaces that pass through an intersection curve between two functions in $F$, and unbounded from below.
 For example, if $F$ is a set of planes, we can define the top of each prism to be a triangle.
 This allows us to find the prism containing a query point $q$ by a point location query in the downward projection of the cutting.
 See Figure \ref{fig:shallow_cutting}.
 The subset $F_\nabla \subseteq F$ intersecting a prism $\nabla$ is the \emph{conflict list} of $\nabla$.
-When, for every subset $F' \subseteq F$, the lower envelope $L_0(F')$ has linear complexity (for example, in the case of planes), a shallow cutting of \emph{size} (the number of cells) $O(n/k)$ can be computed efficiently~\cite{Liu20}.
-In general, let $T(n,k)$ be the time to construct a $k$-shallow cutting of size $S(n,k)$ on $n$ functions, and $Q(n,k)$ be the time to locate the prism containing a query point.
-We assume these functions are non-decreasing in $n$ and non-increasing in $k$, and that $S(n,k) = \frac{n}{k}f(n)$, for some function $f(n)$.
+When, for every subset $F' \subseteq F$, the lower envelope $L_0(F')$ has linear complexity (for example, in the case of planes), a shallow cutting of \emph{size} (the number of cells) $O(n/k)$ can be computed efficiently~\cite{LiuJournal}.

+In general, let $T(n,k)$ be the time to construct a $k$-shallow cutting of maximum size $S(n,k)$ on $n$ functions, and $Q(n,k)$ be the time to locate the prism containing a query point.
+We assume these functions are non-decreasing in $n$ and non-increasing in $k$, and that $S(n,k) = \frac{1}{k}f(n)$, for some function $f(n)$.